 Day of Action

 Stepping Up is hosting a national Day of Action on May 16, 2018.
 During this Day of Action, counties are encouraged to hold an event or participate in local activities to share with constituents the progress they have made in addressing the prevalence of people with mental illnesses in their jails, raise public awareness and understanding of this important issue and emphasize their commitment to creating data-driven, systems-level changes to policy and practice to reduce the number of people with mental illness in their jail.
 Download the resources below to find out how your county can participate in the Stepping Up Day of Action.

 |Social Media Graphics|

-Stepping Up will also share additional information on the Day of Action during the next Stepping Up webinar, Communicating About Your Efforts to Reduce the Number of People with Mental Illnesses in Jails, being held on Thursday, March 15 at 3 p.m.
-EDT.
-Register for that webinar here.
+Stepping Up shared additional information on the Day of Action during a Stepping Up webinar, Communicating About Your Efforts to Reduce the Number of People with Mental Illnesses in Jails, on Thursday, March 15.
+View the recording and slides from that webinar here.